antronerds/r2-tutorials/docs/Annotation_Analyses.md

 As a recap for the last 3 tutorial steps, you have used the "relate 2 tracks" option from the annotation methods in R2 and represented different types of tracks with each other to gain new insights from combining 2 tracks.
-Below the 3-different representations are depicted side by side.
+Below, the three different representations are depicted side by side.
 Do remember, that this module allows you to use "meta data" tracks that you can assemble either within, but also outside of R2 via the uploading of a track option that will be shown in the "adapting